Establishing a Maternal Mortality Review Committee in a state or jurisdiction requires collaboration from diverse and influential stakeholders.

 - Build relationships with Black, Indigenous, and Person of Color–led midwifery, doula and/or social justice programs in your state; or get in touch with local chapters of condition-specific organizations.
 Historically, these organizations have been excluded from MMRCs.

 The resources in this section are intended to be used by a team working together to establish or sustain a MMRC.

-The resources in the subsequent sections are intended to be explored and discussed as a part of a team working together to establish an MMRC.
-They are not intended to take the place of one-on-one technical assistance, which is always available from the Review to Action team, comprised of AMCHP and CDC partners.
-If you’d like to discuss these steps in more detail, please contact us here.
+These resources are not intended to take the place of one-on-one technical assistance available from the Enhancing Reviews and Surveillance to Eliminate Maternal Mortality (ERASE MM) project team.
+If you’d like to discuss these steps in more detail, please contact us below.